The SaaS landscape can be a complex place for marketers to navigate, that’s why we have put some ideas together to help you with SaaS marketing.

 You can display ads on search engines or other websites using Google ads and other networks.

-The key to a successful PPC strategy is to write creative and attractive ad copy that make users want to click on your result
+The key to a successful PPC strategy is to write creative and attractive ad copy that makes users want to click on your result

 Also, focus on creating a relevant landing page to provide the customer exactly what they are looking for once they have made a click with clear CTAs to successfully secure a lead.